Blogs

 • Retention strategy: This includes bonuses, rewards, and offers for players who come back to the game.

-User-Centric Game Design
+User-Centric Design That Prioritizes Fun

 Evolving Gameplay